marekdano/nodejs-email-server/README.md

 # nodeJS-email-server
-Email nodeJS server which send an email when something is "change" on an observe website.
+Email nodeJS server which send an email when something is "changed" on an observe website.